Mike3rd/mturko_vercel/content/page/toby2.md

 (Right 17)

-> Toby yelped, his lip started to quiver,
+> Toby yelped, his lip starting to quiver,
 "Bossy, cold, and mean - these always make me shiver!"
-One warning growl with leer, then off he went, -or-
-With warning growls and leers, off he went
+With warning growl and leer, it's off he went
 To find his dreamt of human, one not so bent.

 #### Pages 18-19: Shelter Arrival